Otty Original Hybrid mattress review in brief

 The mattress has a firmness rating of 7 out of 10 and although we found this provided optimum support for our side, front and back sleeping testers, if your preference is for a softer mattress, it might feel a bit firm.
 The mattress does, however, come with a 100-night trial should you decide it’s not right for you.
 While we thought the corner support could be improved, we found the mattresses edge support was reasonable, which meant that we could actually sit first and stand up out of bed – rather than sliding out, as is the case with some competitor models.

-While this mattress doesn't include Otty's most advanced memory foam (pricier models add charcoal and bamboo for a cooling boost), It does have small perforations throughout the mattress layers to help regulate your temperature and keep you cool in summer and warm in winter.
+While this mattress doesn't include Otty's most advanced memory foam (pricier models add charcoal and bamboo for a cooling boost – we've also tested one of these, and you can read about it in our Otty Pure mattress review), It does have small perforations throughout the mattress layers to help regulate your temperature and keep you cool in summer and warm in winter.
 We found it still performed well, keeping our testers at a comfortable temperature throughout the night.
 Read on for our full Otty Original Hybrid mattress review.

 Otty Original Hybrid mattress review: Price